Our new online media literacy course is launching soon

 The course stems from the work we’ve been doing at the News Co/Lab since we started it in 2017.
 Back then, and now, our goal was to boost the field known in academia as “media literacy” — and to do it at scale.

 At the time, we said there were three main ways in our society to achieve scale.
 The first is education, where media literacy has gained a foothold in recent decades but is not close to universal.
 We admire the people and organizations who’ve worked to bring it into more schools, and hope our work will make their jobs a bit easier, since we’re focusing more on adults who need to understand and adopt these principles and skills just as much as their children and grandchildren.

 Another institution that can bring scale is the media.
 The News Co/Lab has worked with journalists to bring these skills to their communities.
 As part of the Walter Cronkite School of Journalism and Mass Communication, media — especially journalism — is integral to what we do.
 We’re partnering with media of all kinds on this project, including Arizona PBS, which is part of the Cronkite School.

 The institutions that almost define scale these days are the social media platforms.
 They’ve begun to see media literacy as vital to their own missions, we’re pleased to see.
 And we’re especially glad that one of them — Facebook — funded this project with a gift to our university.

 Ready to register?

 We hope you’ll take a look at our course.
-Registration is open for the first “live” sessions — those will take place for three weeks each in August and September — when we’ll be actively working with those who are enrolled via online conversations and, twice each week, video convenings with people like Jimmy Wales, the co-founder of Wikipedia.
+Registration is open for the next “live” session, starting Oct.
+5, when we’ll be actively working with those who are enrolled via online conversations and, twice each week, video convenings with people like Jimmy Wales, the co-founder of Wikipedia.

 Feel free to stop by the Mediactive course website for a closer look at some of the key concepts.
 We’ll have links there to the course registration page.
 If you already know that you want to sign up, here’s the direct link.